This article will help you understand your RSSI (Received Signal Strength Indicator) reading and how to optimize your wifi signal strength.

 Move router out of closet

-Ring doorbells and security cameras are intended to be used with your home wifi network, not a mobile device hotspot.
-Using a hotspot instead of a home wifi network may cause repeatedly failed set up attempts or your Ring device to continually disconnect from wifi.
+Ring video doorbells and security cameras are intended to be used with your home wifi network, not a mobile device hotspot.
+Using a hotspot instead of a home wifi network may cause repeated failed setup attempts or your Ring device to continually disconnect from wifi.

 Symptoms of Poor Wifi Signal Strength